 Thomas, 1743–1826, U.S. statesman, diplomat, architect, and author: 3rd president of the U.S. 1801–09.

-a river in SW Montana, flowing generally NE to join the Madison and Gallatin rivers to form the Missouri River.
+a river in southwestern Montana, flowing generally northeast to join the Madison and Gallatin rivers to form the Missouri River.
 225 miles (362 km) long.

-- Mount, a mountain in N New Hampshire, in the Presidential Range of the White Mts.
-5715 feet (1742 meters).
+Mount Jefferson, a mountain in northern New Hampshire, in the Presidential Range of the White Mountains.
+5,715 feet (1,742 meters).